DonFAH/DonFAH/README.md

 - 👋 Hi, I’m @DonFAH
-- 👀 I’m interested in ... games anime and drone
+- 👀 I’m interested in computers...
-- 🌱 I’m currently learning ... how to code
+- 🌱 I’m currently learning ... how to code 3:
-- 💞️ I’m looking to collaborate on ... anything
+- 💞️ I’m looking to collaborate on ... anything I:
-- 📫 How to reach me ... discord/donFAH#4521
+- 📫 How to reach me ... discord/donFAH#4521 (:

 <!---
 DonFAH/DonFAH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.